 - Dental toys and treats like Greenies will gently scrape teeth clean and remove excess calcium in the saliva that can be deposited in teeth.
 Greenies are a good way to prevent tartar build-up.

 - **Bones, rawhides, and antlers are good at keeping teeth clean as well, as our dogs will chew and scrape their teeth against them.
-Check out these Prairie Dog Deer Antlers and this Butcher’s Block Jum-Bone.
+Check out this Butcher’s Block Jum-Bone.

 - Water additives, sprays, and gels that are plaque retardant are another option.
 Check out this Bluestem Water Additive and Bluestem Oral Spray

 - Brushing should be part of your weekly routine, according to vets.
 Brushing your dog’s and cat’s teeth can help prevent build-up.